MikeCheuk/beacon-positioning/README.md

 (Opt) The additional path planning algorithm depends on another module [**pathfinding**](https://github.com/brean/python-pathfinding), which can be installed via:

     pip3 install path_finding

-The installation of this software can be achieved by:

-    #install beacon_positioning
-    pip3 install threading
-    pip3 install beacon_positioning
 ---
 ## Usage
 The following parameters are free to be modified: